valerioferretti92/parking-management-api/README.md

 - **Retrieve** the list of tickets, invoices and parkings.

 ### Dependencies
 The application assumues that a MongoDB instance is running on the same machine where the backend runs and listening to default port 27017.
-[Mongo installation guide](https://docs.mongodb.com/manual/installation/).
+For more information about mongoDB setup follow [Mongo installation guide](https://docs.mongodb.com/manual/installation/).
 A possible improvement could be dockerization to avoid introducing dependencies.

 ### How to compile, run and test
 To clone, compile and run, issue the following commands: